 - Inception Report The draft version of the Inception Report was submitted on 29 November, 2016.
 Taking into consideration the comments of different stakeholder (PMU, LGED and the World Bank), the final version was submitted on 11 January 2017. - Detailed M&E Framework/Strategy Report As discussed in Section 4.2, the draft version was submitted in January 2017.
 Incorporating the comments and observations from the PMU and the World Bank, the Comprehensive M&E Framework/ Strategy Report for MDSP was finalized and submitted on 30 March 2017. - 3) Development of Baselines The M&E Consultant undertook the Baseline Survey with effect from May 07, 2017 through hiring an experienced social survey firm "Bangladesh Institute of Social Reasearch (BISR)" as a first step to establish the pre-intervention situation against which progress towards targeted indicators in the Project Results Framework would be measured.

 Field survey has been completed.
 Data editing and consolidation, data entry, data analysis and preparation of the report has been done.
-The final report has been published and shared with all stakeholders on 14 October 2017. - 4) Quarterly Monitoring & Evaluation Report Quarterly Monitoring & Evaluation Reports are prepared by the M&E Consultants at the end of each quarter of the year.
-Until last quarter ending September 2021, cumulative 14 nos.
-Quarterly Monitoring & Evaluation Reports have been published by the M&E Consultant covering the TOR and reflecting implementation status of MDSP. - 5) Annual Monitoring & Evaluation Report The last and 5th 'Annual Monitoring and Evaluation Report of MDSP' for the year 2021 was published on 17 January, 2021. - This is the 6th Annual Monitoring & Evaluation Report of MDSP for the year 2022. - 6) Field visit Reports- Periodical field visits were undertaken by the M&E Consultants during the year and the field visit reports with observations were shared with all concerned. - 7) Mid-term Evaluation Report As per task 9 of the scope of works of the M&E Consultant, preparation of the Mid-term Evaluation Report of MDSP is the responsibility of the M&E Consultant team.
+The final report has been published and shared with all stakeholders on 14 October 2017.

+4) Quarterly Monitoring & Evaluation Report - Quarterly Monitoring & Evaluation Reports are prepared by the M&E Consultants at the end of each quarter of the calendar year.
+Until last quarter ending March 2022, cumulative 15 nos.
+Quarterly Monitoring & Evaluation Reports have been published by the M&E Consultant covering the TOR and reflecting implementation status of MDSP.

+This is the 16th Quarterly Monitoring & Evaluation Report published by the M&E Consultant.

+- 5) Annual Monitoring & Evaluation Report- The last and fifth 'Annual Monitoring and Evaluation Report of MDSP' for the year 2021 was published on 17 January, 2022. - 6) Field visit Reports- Periodical field visits are undertaken by the M&E Consultants in every quarter of the year and the field visit reports with observations are regularly shared with all concerned. - 7) Mid-term Evaluation Report As per task 9 of the scope of works of the M&E Consultant, preparation of the Mid-term Evaluation Report of MDSP is the responsibility of the M&E Consultant team.
 The scope of mid-term evaluation of project is focused on evaluating progress to date, effectiveness and, to the extent possible, impact.
 The evaluation is meant to assess the extent to which the programme is meeting its milestone targets and is on a trajectory that will lead to achieving its stated Goal, Purpose, and Objectives.

-Accordingly, the M&E Consultant did undertake in the year 2019, field survey, collection of required data, making analysis of the collected data, evaluation and assessment of impact of the project compared to the baseline survey situation etc.
+Accordingly, the M&E Consultant did undertake in the 2019, field survey, collection of required data, making analysis of the collected data, evaluation and assessment of impact of the project compared to the baseline survey situation etc.